Bladder cancer affects about 3,000 Australians annually and is commoner in people over 60 and in men. It can be treated if found early.

 Cervical cancer is a type of cancer that develops in a woman's cervix.
 It is one of a few cancers where screening can detect pre-cancerous lesions.

-Endometrial cancer, in the lining of the womb, is diagnosed in about 3,000 women per year.
-Learn how to spot the signs of endometrial cancer.
+Endometrial cancer, which develops in the lining of the womb, is diagnosed in about 3,000 women per year.
+Learn how to spot the signs of endometrial c...

 Eye cancer develops when abnormal cells in the eye grow and divide uncontrollably.
 Eye cancer can be hard to treat, but it is rare in Australia.